frankmeza/rust-notes/08_1_vectors.md

 - then the vector has values pushed into it.
 This is where Rust is able to infer the data types based on the pushed values.
 - so in this example, the strong typing is not necessary

-## Dropping a Vector Drops Its Elements
+## Dropping a Vector Causes It to Drop Its Elements

 ```rust